 - The scoop on upcoming Iowa Corn stewardship activities and events

-Regardless of the lawsuit is filed by Des Moines Water Works, Iowa Corn will continue to collaborate with other key stakeholders to focus resources on developing and implementing workable science-based solutions.
-Here are some projects and initiatives that Iowa Corn is involved in to improve Iowa’s water quality:
+Iowa Corn collaborates with key stakeholders to focus on developing and implementing workable science-based solutions to water quality issues.
+Here are some projects and initiatives that Iowa Corn is involved in to improve Iowa’s water:

-- The Iowa Agriculture Water Alliance (IAWA) was created and funded by the Iowa Corn Growers Association, Iowa Soybean Association and Iowa Pork Producers Association to advance Iowa’s voluntary, science-based nutrient reduction strategy by securing resources, promoting the adoption of conservation practices, educating the public and key decision makers and supporting research and credible data to show progress.
+- The Iowa Agriculture Water Alliance (IAWA) was created and funded by Iowa Corn, Iowa Soybean Association and Iowa Pork Producers Association to advance Iowa’s voluntary, science-based nutrient reduction strategy by securing resources, promoting the adoption of conservation practices, educating the public and key decision makers and supporting research and credible data to show progress.
+Learn More.

 - The Iowa Nutrient Research and Education Council (INREC) is supported by ICGA and other agricultural stakeholders.
 The council’s three main goals include: utilize ag retailers and crop advisors to measure private sector funded conservation practice adoption; provide neutral, science-based validation of environmental products and services; and enhance the role of ag retailers and crop advisors in accelerating the adoption of conservation practices.
 Iowa Corn Animal Agriculture & Environment committee member Mark Mueller is a representative on the INREC board of directors.